redhat-performance/jetlag/docs/deploy-sno-quickstart.md

 the SCALE lab installs RHEL 8.2.
 We recommend upgrading to RHEL 8.9 using the `/root/update-latest-rhel-release.sh` script provisioned by the QUADS system.
-You can determine the installed version by looking at `/etc/redhat-release`, and the update script allows you to ask what versions are supported:
+You can determine the installed version by looking at `/etc/redhat-release`, and the update script allows you to ask what versions are available:

 ```console
 [root@<bastion> ~]# cat /etc/redhat-release